scholarslab/demos/_texts/text-mining.md

 ### **2.3 Other software**

+Commercial companies and sources also provide text mining computer programs.
+A list of software from WiKipedia can be found [here](https://en.wikipedia.org/wiki/List_of_text_mining_software).

 Through different ways to explore the materials, this data mining intervention seeks a better understanding about *The New Hampshire* as well as public domain legal documents by using text mining tools.